ashokn414/apll_01v8_sky130/README.md

 ## 1. Introduction to On-chip clock multiplier
-This repository consists of simulation files and other relevant files on the On-chip clock multiplier using PLL (Fclkin—5MHz to 12MHz, Fclkout—40MHZ to 100MHZ at 1.8v) IP worked on in the VSD Online Internship.
+This repository consists of simulation files and other related files on the On-chip clock multiplier using PLL (Fclkin—5MHz to 12MHz, Fclkout—40MHZ to 100MHZ at 1.8v) IP worked on in the VSD Online Internship.

 The target is to design a On-chip clock multiplier using the Sky130 Open PDK provided by Google.
-The problem statement is included in the file [Stage_1](https://github.com/ashokn414/avsdpll_01v8_sky130/blob/main/Documents/Stage_1.pdf) are provided from VSD Corporation Pvt.
+The problem statement included in the file [Stage_1](https://github.com/ashokn414/avsdpll_01v8_sky130/blob/main/Documents/Stage_1.pdf) is presented to VSD Corporation Pvt.
 Ltd.
 The On-chip clock multiplier is present in almost all synchronous processor chips.